Create and Connect a Remote GKE Cluster to Data Lakehouse

 Add storages

-You can choose any type of a cluster: S3, GCS, WASBS, HDFS.
-In the example above we add S3 bucket
+You can choose any type of storage: S3, GCS, WASBS, HDFS.

 - Click on the "Add storage" button

-- Specify the name and choose the S3 storage type
+- Specify the name and choose the storage type (S3, GCS, etc.)

 - Choose Spark Bucket - main bucket used to store Ilum Jobs files